Last Updated on

 Remember, notifications are distractions too – so turn them off.
 If it’s important then someone will pick up the phone.

 - Don’t Overestimate How Much You Can Do in One Day

 It’s hard not to think we can barrel through our lengthy to-do list in one day.
 We just want it done so we can start the next day with a clean slate.
 But we still only have 24 hours in a day so instead of becoming stressed about the tasks, try implementing the 1-3-5 rule.
 Choose 1 large task and get started on that first thing in the morning.
 Choose 3 medium sized tasks and 5 small tasks.
 As you finish each one, cross if off your list for a visual representation of your productivity.
 Try melding this method with the time block method for ultimate productivity.

 One More Time-Gaining Solution: Hire a Team

 Delegating your small, mundane, behind-the-scenes-of-your-business tasks to a virtual assistant is another way to gain more time in your day.
 You can focus on the bigger, money-making tasks while she focuses on the smaller tasks.
 Remember, the best virtual assistants are the ones that you train and invest in.

-You can start the first step towards getting the best Virtual Assistant by getting a KoffeeKlatch VA hiring agreement.
+You can start the first step towards getting the best Virtual Assistant by getting our Global KoffeeKlatch VA hiring agreement.